JoTM-stack/Shopify-ETL-Data-Pipeline/README.md

-# Shopify-ETL-Data-Pipeline
+# Shopify-Data-Pipeline
-End-to-end Shopify ETL pipeline built with Python, MySQL, and Apache Airflow for automated data ingestion and transformation.
+End-to-end Shopify pipeline built with Python, MySQL, and Apache Airflow for automated data ingestion and transformation.

 ## Overview

-This project implements an automated ETL (Extract, Transform, Load) pipeline that extracts product data from the Shopify API, processes the data using Python, and loads it into a MySQL database.
+This project implements an automated pipeline that extracts product data from the Shopify API, processes the data using Python, and loads it into a MySQL database.

 The pipeline is orchestrated using Apache Airflow to automate scheduling and execution.